 PARKING ON CURBED STREETS: Certain curbed streets in the Village prohibit parking on one side due to the width of the streets.
 Parking is restricted on certain streets for safety reasons to allow emergency vehicles and school buses to make it through.
 Not all curbed streets in the Village prohibit parking on both sides.
 The streets that prohibit parking on one side are posted with signs within the subdivision.

-E-PAY AND AUTOPAY: The Village of Beecher now provides on-line payment of utility bills, police fines or ordinance violations.
-Click on the E-Pay link on the Village website (convenience fee applies with E-Pay).
+E-PAY AND AUTOPAY: The Village of Beecher now provides on-line payment of utility bills, contractor license, police fines or ordinance violations.
+Click on the E-Pay link on the Village website.
 The Village also offers “Autopay” to pay your water bill.
 The water bill amount will be deducted from your checking account on the due date each billing period.
-Download an Autopay form from our “Document Center” page on website or contact the Village Hall for a form (no convenience fee applies for Autopay).
+Download an Autopay form from our “Document Center” page on website or contact the Village Hall for a form.